yetnt/jaiva/src/main/java/com/jaiva/tokenizer/ContextDispatcher.md

 The problem comes with both trying to figure out what to do with () as the one uses it for order and the other uses it for function calls.

-Now they both call each other to make sure it fallsback to just handling as the other, but we need to be careful in which one do we call **first**, How do we know it's an arithmatic operation with a function call inside? or the other way around?
+Now they both call each other to make sure that we are in the correct context, but we need to be careful in which one do we call **first**, How do we know it's an arithmatic operation with a function call inside? or the other way around?
+Or if its all mixed?
 Here's my solution

 # Context Dispatcher